StepanIP/CineGo/README.md

 The application is integrated with the National Bank of Poland's API, allowing customers to choose from 34 currencies for the ticket price.
 The application sends a periodic request to the API NBP every 24 hours, ensuring the database is updated with the latest currency values.

-User have the authority to add new films to the database and create new screenings, specifying the date, time, and film.
+com.user.user.model.User have the authority to add new films to the database and create new screenings, specifying the date, time, and film.

 Apache Kafka:

-* The User and Ticket microservices are integrated with Apache Kafka, which sends messages to the EmailSender application.
+* The com.user.user.model.User and Ticket microservices are integrated with Apache Kafka, which sends messages to the EmailSender application.
 * Kafka is responsible for passing the data needed to send the confirmation email.
 * When a user completes the ticket reservation process, the reservation microservice publishes a message to Kafka with details of the ticket purchased.
 * The microservice responsible for generating and sending PDF tickets consumes this message, generates a ticket and then sends it to the user.